Lemsford: Brocket Hall and Lemsford church

 In the 19th century when Lemsford became a separate parish, Brocket Hall, which is on the edge of Lemsford, was part of the Cowper estates.

 The church was erected in 1859 as a memorial to the sixth Earl Cowper.
 It is Early English and Decorated in style, with a good east window, the latter also dedicated to the memory of the earl.
 The tower (west) is lofty and embattled.

+Bridge House

+Bridge House is a grand house in the village located next to The Sun pub.
+The house dates back to at least 1807 and was double-fronted, subsequently being extended by new owners.
+Listed owners of the house include Edmund Whittingstall in 1832 and William Lams in 1851.
+It is a grade II listed building.

+The Sun Inn pub

+The first time the Sun Inn is mentioned as an ale house is in 1717.
+It is the sole surviving pub in Lemsford following the closure of The Long and Short Arm in 2023.

+The Lemsford Local History Group researches and curates the history of Lemsford and surrounding areas.